 The farm is located at the southern tip of South Florida.
 We experience hot wet summers and warm dry winters, winter is the main growing season for vegetables and summer time brings a magnificent abundance of tropical fruit.

-We farm on one acre of land and we serve a 50 member CSA, a handful of restaurants and you can also find us at the Legion Park Farmers Market every Saturday between November and May.
+We farm on one acre of land and we serve an 80 member CSA, a handful of restaurants and you can also find us at the Legion Park Farmers Market every Saturday between November and May (we are not at the market this season and we are selling veggie boxes through our web store instead).

-While we are not certified organic we use organic practices to grow all our food.
-We don't use synthetic pesticides or herbicides and only use organic pest control products when we must.
-We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows nutritious food.
-We farm mostly by hand and without the use of tractors or large machinery which contributes to a more sustainable way of growing food.
+We use natural practices to grow all our food.
+We don't use synthetic pesticides or herbicides and only use biological pest control products when we must.
+We strongly believe in soil fertility from within, which means nurturing and facilitating the natural process of soil biology because healthy soil grows great tasting and nutrient dense food.
+We farm mostly by hand and without the use of tractors or large machinery which contributes to a more sustainable way of farming.

 Farmer in Chief, Roberto Grossman